-The Bylaw Enforcement Notice and Dispute Adjudication system provide a simple, fair and cost-effective method for dealing with most bylaw contraventions.
+The Bylaw Enforcement Notice and Dispute Adjudication system provides a simple, fair and cost-effective method for dealing with most bylaw contraventions.

 It is much less costly, complex and time-consuming than a system in which tickets can be disputed only by going to court.
 This system replaces the provincial court with a provincially appointed adjudicator.

-Denman, Gabriola, Galiano, Gambier, Hornby, Mayne, North Pender, Salt Spring, South Pender, and Thetis Island local trust areas have adopted the Bylaw Enforcement Notice system.
+Denman, Gabriola, Galiano, Gambier, Hornby, Mayne, North Pender, Salt Spring, South Pender, and Thetis Island Local Trust Committees have adopted the Bylaw Enforcement Notice and Dispute Adjudication system.

 Under this system, Bylaw Violation Notices (BVN) can be issued after an investigation confirms that a bylaw contravention exists.

 However, before a BVN is issued, offenders are provided with time to comply with the relevant land use bylaw, or soil deposit and removal bylaw.

 A BVN carries with it a financial penalty, but also a late payment surcharge if there is a late response or default.